Pushing to the APPUiO registry¶

-To configure the integration, got to your Gitlab repository and choose
+To configure the integration, go to your GitLab repository and choose

 Integrations in the upper right settings menu.
 Once there, click on Kubernetes in the list of integrations and enter the configuration as can be seen in the image below: